2023

 Day 1: Individual arrival in Hamburg

-The Hanseatic City is one of the most beautiful and exciting German cities and offers countless attractions.
-A tour of the harbour, or a visit to the historic warehouse district, the Speicherstadt is an absolute must.
-Opera and concert house, theatre and musicals leave nothing to be desired.
-The Jungfernstieg and the Reeperbahn will provide entertainment.
-Hired bikes will be available at the hotel.
+The Hanseatic city is one of the most beautiful and exciting major German cities, with numerous sights waiting for you.
+A harbour tour is a must.
+Visiting the Speicherstadt is also highly recommended.
+Opera and concert hall, theater and musicals leave nothing to be desired.
+Jungfernstieg by day and Reeperbahn by night offer plenty of entertainment.
+Booked rental bikes are available at the hotel.

 Day 2: Hamburg – Lauenburg, approx. 55 km

-From the big city you follow the route through the sandy dunes and wild countryside of Schlesweig-Holstein to Lauenburg.
-The town is charmingly located on the banks of the Elbe.
-The river has always been an integral part of life here.
-The Elbe Shipping Museum has a lot to tell you about local shipping history and you can admire a wonderful collection of beautiful pictures all about the subject.
+From the big city, the route leads through the wild dune landscape of Schleswig-Holstein to Lauenburg.
+The town is picturesquely situated on the banks of the Elbe.
+The river has always been an important part of life here.
+The Elbschifffahrtsmuseum exhibits the regional history of navigation and you can admire a collection of beautiful pictures on the subject.

 Day 3: Lauenburg – Hitzacker, approx. 55 km